httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Not every digest-algorithm is suitable for trailers, as they may require to pre-process the whole payload before sending a message (eg. see {{?I-D.thomson-http-mice}}).

+## Usage with encryption

+Digest may expose information details of encrypted payload when the checksum is computen on the unecrypted data.
+An example of that is the use of the `id-sha-256` digest algorithm in conjuction with the encrypted content-coding {{?RFC8188}}.

 ## Message Truncation